markjamesm/markjamesm.github.io/linnstrument-helper.md

 ## Features

-- Basic synth engine
+- Basic polyphonic sound engine
-- Displays current note played along with velocity
+- Displays current notes played along with velocity
 - Support for both the original model as well as the Linnstrument 128